Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

-Although mutation uses the existence of polytopes $G_h$, from Proposition 1 \cite{minksum} one has that the mutation is independent of the choice of $G_h$.
-If we write the disk potential $W_L$ of a monotone Lagrangian with BSP-handle as a polynomial where $k<0,$ and $l>0$, $C_i$ are Laurent polynomials with variable $x_i,y_j$.
-Particularly in the case of Biran circle bundle lifts, the newton polytope changes by a combinatorial mutation with a factor corresponding to a codimension one face.
+Although mutation uses the existence of polytopes $G_h$, Proposition 1 \cite{minksum} proves that the mutation is independent of the choice of $G_h$.
+The effect of the mutation formula in Theorem \ref{mainthm} can be studied clearly when we write the disk potential $W_L$ of a monotone Lagrangian as a polynomial where $k<0,$ and $l>0$, $C_i$ are Laurent polynomials with variable $x_i,y_j$.
+Particularly in the case of Biran circle bundle lifts, the Newton polytope changes by a combinatorial mutation with a factor corresponding to a codimension one face.
 From Theorem \ref{mainthmintro} we can see that $W_\Lambda^{-h}$ divides $C_h$ for all $k \leq h < 0$.

 We have the following relationship between Newton polytopes under a Bohr-Sommerfeld-Profile surgery, where $\hat z$ is the dual of the $z$ variable.
 Thus, we see that the change of disk-potential in Theorem \ref{mainthmintro} amounts to a combinatorial mutation with a factor corresponding to $W_\Lambda$.